 Copyright is often misunderstood.
-Routine content exchanges made by employees may in fact be placing your organization at a greater risk of infringement.
+With content sharing among professionals having more than tripled since 2016 according to recent research from Outsell, Inc.¹, routine content exchanges made by employees may in fact be placing your organization at a greater risk of infringement.
 Here are some common misconceptions around information sharing in the workplace and guidelines for educating employees on the responsible use of content.

 Our company’s newest product is featured in an influential trade journal.
 Our PR department cooperated with the reporter.
 It’s important that our top managers and marketing people see the article right away.
 Surely I can just copy it and send it to that small group.

-Regardless of the fact that the article mentions your firm or that you cooperated in producing it, you must obtain permission (or hold some other kind of license) from the copyright holder or its agent before reproducing it and distributing it to others.
-Failure to do so may infringe on the rights of the copyright holder.
+Even if the article mentions your firm or your organization cooperated in producing it, you must obtain permission (or hold some other kind of license) from the copyright holder or its agent to copy and distribute the article.
+Distributing copies without a license may infringe on the rights of the copyright holder.

 We ordered paper reprints of an article, but I also want to e-mail it to people.
 Because we paid for reprints, I don’t see any reason why I can’t scan it and distribute it electronically.

-I contacted the publishers to request permission to use their content, but they never got back to me.
+I contacted the publishers to request permission to use their content, but no one ever got back to me.
 I assume this means they don’t care and it’s okay to use the material.

 It’s no big deal if I use content without permission.
 I won’t get in trouble.

-Copyright protection exists to encourage the development of new and creative works that spur innovation and can ultimately help drive your business.
-Failure to respect copyright infringes on the legal rights of the copyright holder, and could put you and your organization at risk.
+Copyright protection exists to encourage the development of new and creative works that spur innovation.
+Using content in unauthorized ways may infringe on the legal rights of the copyright holder and could put you and your organization at risk.